G-Node/python-odml/doc/tutorial.rst

 If the conversion is invalid a ValueError is raised.

-Also note, that during such a process, metadata loss may occur if a float is converted to an integer and then back to a float::
+Also note, that during such a process metadata loss may occur if a float is converted to an integer and then back to a float::

     >>> test_dtype_conv = odml.Property('p', value=42.42)